magento/merchdocs/src/catalog/product-create-downloadable.md

     - By default, **Stock Status** is set to `Out of Stock`.

-    - The **Weight** field is not used, because downloadable products are not shipped.
+    - Because downloadable products are not shipped, the **Weight** field is not used.

     {:.bs-callout-info}
     **Inventory Management:** If you enable [Inventory Management]({% link catalog/inventory-management.md %}), Single Source merchants set the quantity in this section.
 Multi Source merchants add sources and quantities in the Sources section.
-See the following "Assign Sources and Quantities (Inventory Management)" section.
+See the following _Assign Sources and Quantities (Inventory Management)_ section.

-1. Accept the default **Visibility** setting, `Catalog, Search`.
+1. Accept the default **Visibility** setting of `Catalog, Search`.

 1. To feature the product in the list of[ new products]({% link cms/widget-new-products-list.md %}), select the **Set Product as New** checkbox.